RFebrians/ex-web-2.0-prototype/README.md

 # Comparison

-Goals : Learn JSX and TSX by Comparing Both
+Goals : Learn JSX and TSX by Comparing Both with the same Application